6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 - Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
 - Time: 06:30

+notes:

-notes: didn't manage to make an appointment for the blood test yet -.-
+- didn't manage to make an appointment for the blood test yet -.-
+- very low mood to this week.
+No real drive.
+Feels a bit weird.
+Not bad.
+Just neutral.

+### Week 18 - 20.05.2025

+- Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
+- Time: 07:00
+  e blood test on the 27th of May.